Next Workshop: 20-24 June 2016

 Workshop Objective: Familiarize participants with plant walk down methods and inspection practices and provide on-site exercises on preparation and conduct of walk downs.
 Participants will also be familiarized with the requirements and guidance of IAEA safety standards in the area of plant walk downs in support of safety assessment for nuclear power plants.

 This is an opportunity to view all the “nuts and bolts” and pipes and pumps of a plant with guided access to all areas without concern for radiation exposure.
-Several national teams have already attended this very interesting and informative workshop, which was held twice in 2012, twice in 2013 and once in 2014.
+Several national teams have already attended this very interesting and informative workshop, which was held twice in 2012, twice in 2013 and twice in 2014.